germs-lab/SOPs/wafergen_SOPs/wafergen-plate-layout.md

 296 | 16
 384 | 12

 Depending on your layout design, you will need to obtain the information on how much volume of samples and probes + PCR master mix you will need to send MSU.
-This information is in this [excel sheet](link here).
+This information is in this [excel sheet](https://iastate.app.box.com/folder/69923026206).
 Do not modify this file within the Box, as it is the template we all share.
 Instead, save it locally for your modifications.
+Also, fill out the specific names of your samples and primers.
+Note that it is very important the name of primers used from our lab match exactly (capitalized and lowercase matches) with our naming conventions.
+If they don't, it will be very painful for you later.
+You will save your plate layout in the folder you saved your metadata and primer file as described in the general wafergen SOP.

 For example, in the following 12A_384A layout, you will need 10 ul of each sample, and 50 ul of probe + Master Mix (as specified below).

 ![AssaySourcePlate](https://github.com/germs-lab/SOPs/blob/master/images/AssaySourcePlate.png) ![SampleSourcePlate](https://github.com/germs-lab/SOPs/blob/master/images/SampleSourcePlate.png)